 The Benton County Treasurer is the ex officio treasurer for the Port of Kennewick and holds all accounts of the Port in the Port's name within the Benton County Treasurer's accounts.

-The Port directs the County Treasurer to invest Port financial resources which the Port has determined are not needed to meet the current financial obligations of the district.
+The Port directs the County Treasurer to invest Port financial resources which management has determined are not needed to meet the current financial obligations of the Port.

 The Port is a participant in the Benton County Treasurer's Investment Pool (TIP), an external investment pool.
-The Port reports its investments in the Pool at cost, which is the value of the Pool per share.
+The Port reports its 2.99% share of the Fair Value variance of the TIP, which is calculated by the net asset value of the Pool per share.
 Benton County Treasurer is responsible for managing the Pool and has adopted a formal deposit and investment policy pursuant to RCW 36.29.020.
 The Benton County Finance Committee consists of the Benton County Treasurer as Chair, the Benton County Auditor as Secretary, and the Chair of the Board of Benton County Commissioners.
 All deposits and investments are subject to written policies and procedures adopted by the Benton County Finance Committee.
 The philosophy in developing the TIP was to create a locally managed diversified investment option that would take advantage of the economies of scale, simplify administration, and achieve a potentially higher yield than other available programs.

 Deposits are classified on the Statement of Net Position as cash and cash equivalents.
-Investments with maturities of more than three months are classified on the Statement of Net Positions as investments.
-The Port of Kennewick had no investments and no insured or collateralized investments with maturities of more than three months as of December 31, 2018, since all of the Port's deposits are within the Benton County TIP and can be cashed out in their entirety daily or with a ten (10) day notice if over \$10 million as per the Investment Service Agreement.
+Investments with maturities of more than three months are classified on the Statement of Net Position as investments.
+The TIP combines deposits and investments together which averages maturities of more than three months as of December 31, 2020.
+All of the Port's deposits are either within the Benton County TIP or held in the County's cash account that can be cashed out in their entirety daily or with a ten (10) day notice if over \$10 million as per the Investment Service Agreement.
+GASB 72 require the Port to report external investment pools at their fair value.
+Port of Kennewick had \$279 thousand in changes in fair value of the Port's portion of the deposits held in the Benton County TIP.
+The County's policy is to hold investments until maturity, thus there will be no realized loss or gain recognized.

 Custodial Risk.
 Custodial risk for deposits and investments is the risk that, in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of its deposits and investment or collateral securities that are in the possession of an outside party.
 The Port's deposits and certificates of deposit are entirely covered by federal depository insurance (FDIC) or by collateral held in multiple financial institutions collateral pool administered by the Washington Public Deposit Protection Commission (PDPC).
 The Benton County Treasurer's policy dictates that all deposits and investment instruments other than non-negotiable certificates of deposit and monies placed with the Washington State Local Government Investment Pool are transacted on the delivery versus payment basis.
 This means that payment is made simultaneously with the receipt of the security.
 Securities are held in safekeeping in the county's name by an institution (custodian) under contract with the county Treasurer.
 Currently, safekeeping is with Bank of New York Mellon.

-Port of Kennewick deposits by type at December 31, 2018, are as follows:
+Port of Kennewick deposits by type at December 31, 2020 are as follows: